Get insider access

 Remote App Hisense RemoteNOW

-The TV comes with a great remote.
-Like most modern remotes, it lacks a numpad, and there are quick-access buttons to popular streaming services.
-The remote has a built-in mic, and so does the TV for hands-free voice control, giving you access to Google Assistant and Alexa.
+Like most modern remotes, the included remote lacks a numpad, but there are quick-access buttons to popular streaming services.
+It also has a built-in mic, as does the TV itself, for hands-free voice control, giving you access to Google Assistant and Alexa.
 You can ask the TV to search for content, open apps, ask for the time or the weather, and switch inputs.

 Smart Features